architolk/Linked-Data-Theatre/docs/KEYSTORE.md

 Import the certificate into a newly created keystore (you will be prompted to specify the password for the keystore):

-	"%JAVA_HOME%/bin/keytool" -import -alias ldt -keystore ldt.jks -file {CERTIFICATE-FILENAME}
+	"%JAVA_HOME%/bin/keytool" -import -alias {CERTIFICATE-ALIAS} -keystore ldt.jks -file {CERTIFICATE-FILENAME}

 Replace `{CERTIFICATE-FILENAME}` with the name of the exported certificate file.
+Choose a name for `{CERTIFICATE-ALIAS`} that is unique in this keystore for the certificate.
 Move the keystore file `ldt.jks` to the `\WEB-INF\resources\config` directory.

 Create the file `properties-local.xml` in the directory `\WEB-INF\resources\config`.
 This file should look something like: